Garbage Pail Kids: Yearly themed series

 After the 30th Anniversary Series, Topps began using a new formula that structured each series with an overall theme divided into subsets focusing on particular topics.
-In January 2016, As American as Apple Pie In Your Face! put GPKs in situations that parodied American culture.
+In January 2016, American as Apple Pie In Your Face! put GPKs in situations that parodied American culture.
 A second 2016 series followed in April called Prime Slime Trashy TV with humorous takes on popular television shows.
 The first series for 2017 was January's Adam-geddon, which put the Garbage Pail Kids (including some classic kids) in perilous end-times scenarios.
-Topps announced that the second series for 2017 will arrive in October and be called Battle of the Bands, caricaturing popular music acts and album covers.
+Topps announced that the second series for 2017 will arrive in October and be called Battle of the Bands, caricaturing popular music acts and record album covers.
+The yearly themed series, along with their timing around the 2016 presidential elections, provided Topps with a perfect opportunity to parody American politics.
+In July 2015, they released the 30th Anniversary Series, which featured 10 additional Garbage Pail Presidents.
+This was followed in January 2016 by The 2016 Presidential Candidates, and in September 2016, they launched DisgRace to the White House.
+The series culminated with Best of the 2016 U.S. Presidential Election and the 2017 Presidential Inaug-Hurl Ceremony in January 2017.

-35th Anniversary Blockchain Series

-In April 2020, Topps announced they will celebrate the 35th anniversary by bringing digital collectible Garbage Pail Kids cards to the Blockchain.
-Topps chose to partner with the WAX blockchain.
-The WAX blockchain uses the EOS.IO smart contract platform.
-On May 12, 2020, the Garbage Pail Kids card packs launched on the WAX blockchain and were sold out in 28 hours.
-Each card is certified authentic, and unique and can never be altered.
-This is a limited edition series and only a finite number of cards will ever be created (110,000).
-The cards come in one of four rarities: